angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 Phased execution is useful for avoiding unnecessary layout recalculations.
 We can register for each phase by specifying a callback function.
-The first callback receive no parameters.
+The first callback receives no parameters.
-Each subsequent phase callback will receive the return value of the previously phase **as a signal**.
+Each subsequent phase callback will receive the return value of the previous phase **as a signal**.
 This can be used to coordinate work across multiple phases.

 `afterRenderEffect()` offers four distinct phases.